 Smoking also affects the general health and appearance of skin because it deprives it of oxygen and nutrients.
 Tobacco smoke contains over 4,000 chemicals, many of which can initiate the destruction of collagen and damage building blocks of skin, which causes skin to sag.
-In some people, smoking may also cause the skin to go very pale, while others may develop an uneven skin colour.
+In some people, smoking may also cause the skin to go very pale, while for others, their skin may develop an uneven colour.

 3. Be gentle with your skin

 Regardless of your skin type, dermatologists and other skincare experts agree that one of the worst things you can do for your skin is to treat it too harshly.
 A few tell-tale signs that you’re being too harsh on your skin include breakouts, dryness, grease, and rashes.

 Skin care practices like exfoliation – which helps to remove dead cells that build up on the surface – can be too harsh on the skin if not practised correctly.
 To avoid irritation, it’s important to use the correct exfoliator for your skin type, and not to overdo it.

 For instance, some people can exfoliate daily, while once a week is enough for others.
 If you notice irritation, excessive dryness, redness, or sensitivity, it’s likely that you’re exfoliating either too frequently or too aggressively.
 For guidance, you can read about how to choose the best exfoliator for your skin type on Beautiful With Brains.

 Other tips for being more gentle with your skin include patting it dry instead of rubbing, not washing your face more than twice per day, and avoiding drying ingredients.